onflow/FlowYieldVaults/README.md

 ## Rebalancing and Recollateralizing

-The FlowVaults platform implements sophisticated automatic rebalancing and recollateralizing mechanisms to maintain healthy loan positions and optimize yield generation.
+The FlowYieldVaults platform implements sophisticated automatic rebalancing and recollateralizing mechanisms to maintain healthy loan positions and optimize yield generation.

 **Important Distinction:** The system has TWO different rebalancing mechanisms: